Alipsa/munin/README.md

 If you want numeric values, you need to convert the parameter to a number.

-Note that, in order to be able to schedule a parameterized report, you must provide default parameters in the R code e.g. by using `exists()`.
+Note that, in order to be able to schedule a parameterized report, you must provide default parameters in the groovy code e.g. by using `binding,hasVariable()`.
 Let's say the parameter is the name of the dataset to use i.e.
 ```html
 <div class="form-group">
 <select name="dataSet">